British Flying Training School Program

 At the beginning of the Second World War the United Kingdom recognised that it would need to train a large number of pilots.
-A number of flying and aircrew training schools were set up across the British Empire where pilots could be trained without risk of enemy interference.
-The British Flying Training Schools (BFTS) were set up in the United States of America from 1941 as a result of the Lend Lease Bill.
+A number of flying and aircrew training schools were set up across the world, primarily in British Empire and Commonwealth countries where pilots could be trained without risk of enemy interference.
+In addition, British Flying Training Schools (BFTS) were set up in the United States of America from 1941 as a result of the Lend Lease Bill.

 Locations

 Seven schools were opened.
 These were: